 All items of equipment are initially recorded at cost.
-Subsequent to recognition, equipment are measured at cost less accumulated depreciation and any accumulated impairment loss.
+Subsequent to recognition, equipment are measured at cost less accumulated depreciation and any accumulated impairment losses.
 The cost of equipment includes its purchase price and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management.
+Dismantlement, removal or restoration costs are included as part of the cost equipment if the obligation for dismantlement, removal or restoration is incurred as a consequence of acquiring or using the equipment.